 For more information on our work on the NDIS or to collaborate please email firstname.lastname@example.org or call 9351 9060.

-People with disabilities are often excluded from the development of disability services, research and policy.
+People with disability are often excluded from the development of disability services, research and policy.

-The Disability - Inclusive Community Development work stream conducts community-based research in partnership with people with disabilities and Disabled People’s Organisations (DPOs).
+The Disability - Inclusive Community Development work stream conducts community-based research in partnership with people with disability and Disabled People’s Organisations (DPOs).

 Much of our work involves the examination of cross-sector service coordination and collaborative practice.
 Together with key community stakeholders from disability, community health and mainstream services we develop, trial and improve the design of services and support so that they are inclusive for all people.